mayorD19/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13-A script to print unique lines of a file
 14-A script to show a pattern of a file
-15-A script that displays a matching pattern in a file 16-A file that displays lines of a patternized file and 3 lines after
+15-A script that displays a matching pattern in a file 16-A file that displays lines of a patternized file and 3 lines after 17-A file that hides trhe "bin" pattern